Espyo/Life_of_Judd/readme.txt

 4) Compiling
 ===============
 (You likely don't need to do this to play under Windows.)
-First, download the source, of course.
+First, get the source, of course.
 Under Linux...
     Install Allegro 5 on your system using the instructions here https://wiki.allegro.cc/index.php?title=Getting_Started On a terminal, go to the source's folder and write "make".